XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 3. Copy the contents of the [index.html](_code-samples/build-a-wallet/js/index.html), [index.js](_code-samples/build-a-wallet/js/index.js) and [index.css](_code-samples/build-a-wallet/js/index.css) files to your files.

 Now that you've got the basic setup, let's discuss what we're going to do.
+For the home page, we want to:

+- Display our account info
-For the home page, we want to display our account info, what's happening on the ledger, and for fun add a little logo.
-In order to make that happen, first we need to look up our account state.
-These next few steps will walk you through that process.
+- Show what's happening on the ledger
+- And add a little logo for fun

+In order to make that happen, we need to look up our account state on the ledger.
+The next couple steps will walk you through that process.

 4. Make a new folder named helpers in the src directory, create a new file named get-wallet-details.js and copy the code written below to the file.
 In the function `getWalletDetails`, we are using the [account_info](https://xrpl.org/account_info.html) method to fetch the account details.
 We are also using the [server_info](https://xrpl.org/server_info.html) method to calculate the reserve base and increment.
 You can read more about the reserve requirement [here](https://xrpl.org/reserves.html).